ABOUT THE GRAAA

 Meetings featuring informative speakers, exchange of ideas among members, etc. are held from 7 to 9 pm on the third Thursday evenings from January through May and September through November.
 In addition, special events are held throughout the calendar year which can involve noted speakers, public outreach activities, and group observation of unusual celestial events.

-Members can attain full access to the Association’s James C. Veen Observatory for personal observations and astro-imaging, participation in periodic Public Nights, and other pursuits.
+Following a training orientation, members can attain full access to the Association’s James C. Veen Observatory for personal observations and astro-imaging, participation in periodic Public Nights, and other pursuits.

 The GRAAA is an organization that offers something for just about anyone who wants to pursue astronomy as a hobby, regardless of age or level of knowledge.
 We invite any person who is interested to become a member.